getgrit/stdlib/.grit/patterns/go/channel_guarded_with_mutex.md

 title: Remove the mutex.
 Channel guarded with mutex
 ---

-Detected a channel guarded with a mutex.
-Channels already have an internal mutex, so this is unnecessary.
+Detected a channel guarded with a `mutex`.
+Channels already have an internal `mutex`, so this is unnecessary.
 Remove the mutex

 ### references